xpavlic4/book-extracts/sports/golf/no laying up podcast.md

+# NLU Podcast, Episode 388: Holiday Medley, Part II
+* Keith Mitchel: it only to have one week to play Majors, WDC (but it took 5 years of trying)
+* Brooks Koepka: I went from making cuts to top10 and to winning tournaments
+* Stephan Curry: is used to play in front of 19 000 spectators, but he was very very nervous when teeing off in a web.com tour event

+# NLU Podcast, Episode 387: Holiday Medley, Part I
+* Lorenzo Vega gave too much time speaking and discussing and and not practicing
+* Popov (LPGA British Open winner)
+* Chris Kirk was an alcoholic
+* Web Simpson saw a belly putter in the shop and tried it out for 9 holes. he bought it afterwards

 # NLU Podcast, Episode 386: Keith Mitchell
 * lives in Sea Island, he needs 10 minutes from his house to sit in a plan
 * he got Latin America TOUR Card first